-This powder-coated aluminium sculpture, created in 2003, was installed at Puke Ariki Landing in March 2013.
-The work refers to the Te Ataarangi system of Maori language teaching.
+This powder-coated aluminium sculpture, created in 2003, was installed in the lower Brougham Street redevelopment in March 2013.
+The work refers to the Te Ataarangi system of Māori language teaching.
 This was devised by Katerina te Heikoko Mataira and Ngoingoi Pewhairangi using Cuisenaire rods originally developed by Belgian teacher, Georges Cuisinaire, for teaching mathematics to children.

-The Te Ataarangi system uses the rods as an integral part of a dynamic, total immersion classroom experience in which participants are encouraged to speak only Maori as they handle and exchange the different coloured rods.
+The Te Ataarangi system uses the rods as an integral part of a dynamic, total immersion classroom experience in which participants are encouraged to speak only Māori as they handle and exchange the different coloured rods.

-Michael Parekowhai’s sculpture is a tribute to the success of Te Ataarangi and a monument to the renaissance of Te Reo.
+The sculpture is a tribute to the success of Te Ataarangi and a monument to the renaissance of Te Reo.
 It is also a reminder of the fun method of maths learning that many New Zealanders experienced at primary school.

-Born in Porirua, Parekowhai is of Maori (Ngati Whakarongo) and Pakeha descent.
-He holds Bachelor and Master of Fine Arts Degrees from Auckland’s Elam School of Fine Arts, where he is now Associate Professor of Fine Arts.
+Born in Porirua, Parekowhai is of Māori (Ngati Whakarongo) and Pakeha descent.
+He holds a Master of Fine Arts degree from Elam School of Fine Arts, University of Auckland, where he is now Associate Professor of Fine Arts.
 In 2001 he was awarded an Art Foundation of New Zealand Laureate.

-The cost of the sculpture, including installation, was $70,000
+The cost of the sculpture, including installation, was $70,000.